Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 **`mv "${path_sharedfolder}/"* ${path_align_out}`**

 The Matlab code is provided by Benoit (see the [website](https://sites.google.com/site/satayusers/complete-protocol/bioinformatics-analysis/matlab-script)) and is based on the [paper by Michel et. al.](<https://elifesciences.org/articles/23570>).
-Running the code requires the user to select a .bam file.
+Running the code requires the user to select a .bam  or .sorted.bam file (or .ordered.bam which is similar to the .sorted.bam).
+If the .bam file is chosen or there is no .bam.bai (bam index-)file present in the same folder, the script will automatically generate the .sorted.bam and a .bam.bai file.
 In the same folder as the bam file the Matlab variables ‘yeastGFF.mat’ and ‘names.mat’ should be present (which can be found on the [website cited above](https://sites.google.com/site/satayusers/complete-protocol/bioinformatics-analysis/matlab-script)).
+The script will generate a number of files (some of them are explained below):

+1. .sorted.bam (if not present already)

+2. .bam.bai (if not present already)

+3. .sorted.bam.linearindex

+4. .sorted.bam.mat (used as a backup of the matlab script results)

+5. .sorted.bam_pergene.txt (contains information about transposons and reads for individual genes)

+6. .sorted.bam.bed (contains information about the location and the number of reads per transposon insertion)

+7. .sorted.bam.wig (contains information about the location and the number of reads per transposon insertion)

-Line numbers correspond to the original, unaltered code.
+The line numbers below correspond to the original, unaltered code.

 [line1-13] After loading the .BAM file, the ‘baminfo’ command is used to collect the properties for the sequencing data.
 These include (among